Meulymooh/NLA/readme.md

 ## What is NLA ?

-Noah's Little Ark is a pet rescue organization funded in 1993 by Silke Wrobel.
+Noah's Little Ark is a pet rescue organization founded in 1993 by Silke Wrobel.
 It relies on a network of volunteers in the Chania area of Crete.
 They don't get any subsidies and survive solely on private donations (money, food, medicines and equipment).

 ## Why a website ?